bhooshan0x01/KeepMeOnline/README.md

-A system drawer app to keep you're MS teams status online if PC is unattended.
+A system drawer app to keep you online if PC is unattended.

+Applications Supported
+1. MS Teams
+2. Slack